ICH - Knowledge and Practices Concerning Nature and the Universe

 Knowledge and practices concerning nature and the universe include knowledge, know- how, skills, practices and representations developed by communities by interacting with the natural environment.
 It includes areas such as traditional ecological wisdom, indigenous knowledge, knowledge about local fauna and flora, traditional healing systems, beliefs, and superstitions.
 Some common examples in relation to Newfoundland and Labrador include berry picking, trapping, sealing, fishing berths, food presentation, weather lore, nautical lore, logging, and animal husbandry.

-Due to the abundance of harvestable trees in Newfoundland and Labrador, forestry developed as a viable industry and traditions were created and transmitted as a result.
-Men worked in sawmills, lumber camps or went into the woods around their communities, cutting with a handful of fellow loggers.
-Many men worked a combination of all of these jobs.
+In Newfoundland and Labrador, forestry developed as a viable industry and traditions were created and transmitted as a result.
+Men worked in the lumber camps, sawmills and/or ventured into the woods around their communities, cutting with a handful of fellow loggers.
 Cutting and collecting lumber was arduous work.
-In the lumber camps men worked from sunrise to sunset every day of the week, except Sundays, several kilometers deep in the woods, in the middle of winter.
+In the lumber camps men worked from sunrise to sunset every day of the week, except Sundays, several kilometers deep in the woods.
 Living quarters consisted of log cabins with several bunks and a wood stove.
-Despite the toilsome nature of the logging industry in Newfoundland, there was fun to be had.
-Many folk songs, particularly satirical songs, practical jokes and other forms of folklore were created in the lumberwoods, often as a distraction from the unforgiving nature of lumbering.
+Despite the toilsome nature of the logging industry in Newfoundland, there were fun times.
+Many folk songs, particularly satirical songs, practical jokes and other forms of folklore, particularly folk art, were created in the lumber camps, often as a distraction from the unforgiving nature of lumbering.

 Root Cellar Traditions

-Once commonplace throughout Newfoundland, root cellars provide consistent humidity and temperature levels essential for food security prior to the introduction of electricity and refrigeration.
-Additionally, root cellars have also been the site children's games and stories, fairy legends, and other local lore.
-They have come to be recognized as a prominent symbol of Newfoundland`s agricultural heritage and represent current potential for food security and self-sufficiency movements within our province.
+Once commonplace throughout Newfoundland, root cellars provided consistent humidity and temperature levels essential for food security prior to the introduction of electricity and refrigeration.
+Additionally, root cellars have been the site children's games and stories, fairy legends, and other local lore.
+They have come to be recognized as a prominent symbol of Newfoundland’s agricultural heritage and represent current potential for food security and self-sufficiency movements within our province.

 In the mid 1980s Marilyn Marsh interviewed a group of Newfoundland nurses who graduated between 1918 and 1949 and worked in a variety of nursing settings and locations in Newfoundland and Labrador (NL) and in several cases internationally.
-The interviews were transcribed by Jeanette Walsh and Marilyn Beaton and sixteen of them published in the book 'A life of caring: 16 Newfoundland nurses tell their stories' in 2008.
-For a variety of reasons not all interviews were suitable for publication.
 The nurses' stories capture what life was like for women and nurses during that era.
-Women in the 1920s and 30s had few career options.
-Most chose to stay in their community, marry and have families.
-For those wishing to pursue a career, to travel or were adventuresome, nursing provided the greatest opportunities but for many also their greatest challenges.
 These tapes reveal their lived experiences and provide insight into who they were as women and nurses.

 Intangible Cultural Heritage Inventory